- In order to measure for a weightlifting belt, you need to measure your waist first. Remember, it is not the waist size you use for your pants.

 A belt that’s too tight can limit your range of motion and cause you to change your form.
 What’s worse is that form will almost always be worse and injury inducing.
 Not to mention that you could have some difficulty breathing while wearing a tight belt.

-Now that you know how serious I am about your weight lifting belt size, let’s go through the steps.
+Now that you know how serious I am about your weightlifting belt size, let’s go through the weightlifting belt size guide.

-Before you determine your weight lifting belt size, you need to measure your waist.
-I will describe how to do this step-by-step in the following description.
-This process is the same for both men and women’s weight lifting belts.
+Before you determine your weightlifting belt size, you need to measure your waist.
+This process is the same for both men’s and women’s weightlifting belts.

 Use the physical landmarks I recommend to help you find your waist.
 Also, I would grab a notebook to write out key points for you to remember when it comes time to do this for real.

-Step 1 – Grab a Measuring Tape or a piece of string long enough to wrap around your abdomen.
-If you’re trying to track your progress while lifting, a measuring tape is a must have.
+Grab a Measuring Tape or a piece of string long enough to wrap around your abdomen.
+If you’re trying to track your progress while lifting, a measuring tape is a must-have.
 I would grab a measuring tape sooner rather than later, but a string is fine.

-Step 4 – Grab the measuring tape or string and wrap it around your abdomen.
+Grab the measuring tape or string and wrap it around your abdomen.
 Use your navel as a starting point.
 The tape or string should cover your navel almost completely.
-Next, try to keep the tape straight and wrap around your abdomen.
+Next, try to keep the tape straight and wrap it around your abdomen.
 For most lifters, this will cross the widest part of your abdomen, your love handles.

-You’ve successfully measured your waist for a weight lifting belt size.
-Don’t forget to add 2 inches for your layers if you wear thick gym clothes.
-Finally, before you go out and buy your weight lifting belt, consider some of the factors below.
+You’ve successfully measured your waist for the most suitable weightlifting belt size.
+Finally, before you go out and buy your weightlifting belt, consider some of the important factors below.